Service Provision Analysis

 Recalculate Provision

-Recalculate provision aggregates after tightening the accessibility threshold.
+Recalculate provision result after tightening the maximum allowed link distance.

 Parameters: